-Participants are also required to purchase a new copy of the book Change Intelligence: Use the Power of CQ to Lead Change That Sticks by Barbara Trautlein in either hardcopy or eBook format.
+Participants are also required to purchase a new hardcopy of the book Change Intelligence: Use the Power of CQ to Lead Change That Sticks by Barbara Trautlein.
 The book must be new and include the code required to complete the CQ Assessment online.
-Depending on the format and seller, the cost generally ranges in price from $10-$25.
+Depending on the seller, the cost generally ranges in price from $15-$30.
 (More information and links to booksellers.)

 Note: each AM and PM session will be conducted online via Zoom.

 Please contact Human Resource Management at email@example.com for more information about the program.